 An award-winning tambourine virtuoso, singer, dancer and actress, Alessandra Belloni was born in Rome, Italy, and is committed to preserving the strong and rich traditions of her culture.

-Join us Friday, March 19th, at 8:30pm for the The Vaccinate This!
+Held on March 19th, The Vaccinate This!
 Edition, featuring awesome guests Nancy Giles (CBS Sunday Morning, The Giles Files Podcast) and Jackie Kashian (Comedy Central, The Jackie and Laurie Show Podcast)!

-Soprano Cheryl Warfield reflects on her life as an opera singer, entrepreneur, educator, and director in a whimsical revue in word and song.
-She sings songs and arias that have influenced and defined her life in this exploration, accompanied by pianist Olga Gurevich.
+Held on March 21st, Soprano Cheryl Warfield reflected on her life as an opera singer, entrepreneur, educator, and director in a whimsical revue in word and song.
+She sangs songs and arias that have influenced and defined her life in this exploration, accompanied by pianist Olga Gurevich.

-Hudson Warehouse brings together diverse female voices to express the word that have informed and influenced our world for the past twenty years.
-Quotes will be taken from the women and men who shaped our social conscience and mark how much we’ve changed – or not changed – from the year 2000 to now.
+Held on March 26th, Hudson Warehouse brought together diverse female voices to express the word that have informed and influenced our world for the past twenty years in their documentary.
+Quotes were taken from the women and men who shaped our social conscience and mark how much we’ve changed – or not changed – from the year 2000 to now.